Emergent Web Spaces

 The key insight is the fetch model.

 The legacy web is pull-based: a client retrieves an asset given an address.
+Assets are exposed at rest, then must traverse hostile space.
+Trust depends on the delivery mechanism.
 Emergent Web Spaces invert this: the space itself is the primary unit.
 Assets are not retrieved from them.
 Emergent Web Spaces are cryptographically emergent, instantiated from data aspects as standalone and independent digital environments.

 This model breaks from traditional web paradigms by treating the digital environment itself—not the documents within it—as the primary unit of ownership, identity, and computation.
 This reframes the value proposition away from security-as-defense toward something more fundamental: a different relationship between identity, ownership, and the digital environment.
 Security is a property of the model, not a feature added to it.